 The severity, duration, and type of angina can vary.
 It is important to recognise new or different symptoms since they may signal unstable angina, or a heart attack.

-Angina is diagnosed by your physician conducting a physical examination and asking about your symptoms and any risk factors, including whether there is a family history of heart disease.
+Angina is diagnosed by your doctor conducting a physical examination and asking about your symptoms and any risk factors, including whether there is a family history of heart disease.

 Tests are available to help confirm a diagnosis of angina.
 These include: